 Putting It All Together

 Hopefully, this article has given you a better understanding of the similar but distinct ways that variables are used in math and coding.
 By offering both pathways, you give a child a powerful set of tools to understand and interact with the world around them.

-Juni Learning offers courses in both coding and mathematics, empowering your student to get ahead in school, everyday critical thinking, and their future careers.
-Check out our online coding courses for kids and kids math classes to get started!
-You can also contact our admissions team for further information.
+Juni Learning offers courses in both coding and math, empowering your student to get ahead in school, strengthen critical thinking, and their future careers.
+Read more about how Juni teaches coding for kids, or speak with a Juni Advisor by calling (650) 263-4306 or emailing firstname.lastname@example.org.